Liz Saville Roberts

-Early life
+Early life and career

-Saville Roberts grew up in Eltham, London, before moving to Aberystwyth, Ceredigion aged 18, to study languages at Aberystwyth University.
+Elizabeth Saville was born on 16 December 1964 in Eltham, before moving to Aberystwyth to study languages at Aberystwyth University.
 She worked in Welsh-medium further education.

-Political career

 In 2004, she became a member of Gwynedd Council for Morfa Nefyn.
 In 2008, she became the authority's cabinet member for education.

+Parliamentary career

-At the 2015 United Kingdom general election, Saville Roberts became Plaid Cymru's first ever female MP when she was elected as the MP for Dwyfor Meirionnydd.
+At the 2015 United Kingdom general election, Saville Roberts was elected to Parliament as MP for Dwyfor Meirionnydd with 40.9% of the vote and a majority of 5,261.
 She stood down as a councillor following the result, becoming Plaid's spokesperson for Home Affairs, Education, Health, Environment, Energy, Equalities and Local Government.
 In her maiden speech to Parliament, she emphasised her and Plaid Cymru's commitment to public education, and highlighted issues facing rural Wales.

-In 2016, Saville Roberts introduced a bill to the House of Commons which tackled online bullying and cyber crime.
-She is the Chair of the All-Party Parliamentary Group on Digital Crime.
+In March 2016, Saville Roberts introduced a bill to the House of Commons which tackled online bullying and cyber crime.

 In February 2017, Saville Roberts argued in favour of introducing a US-style rape shield law to prevent cross-examination of rape victims' sexual history in courtrooms, and tabled a private members bill on the matter.
 The government launched an emergency review in response.

-She retained her seat in the 2017 snap general election with an increased majority.
-Following the 2017 election, she became the leader of Plaid's Westminster group and party spokesperson for Home Affairs, Justice, Business, Energy, Industrial Strategy, Women and Equalities.
-Later that year, she hinted about standing for the Welsh Assembly in 2021.
-Later that year in November 2017, she led calls for a system of electronic tagging to be implemented for domestic abusers and stalkers which would allow their victims to be alerted if they were near by.
+At the snap 2017 general election, Saville Roberts was re-elected as MP for Dwyfor Meirionnydd with an increased vote share of 45.1% and a decreased majority of 4,850.
+Following the election, she became the leader of Plaid's Westminster group and party spokesperson for Home Affairs, Justice, Business, Energy, Industrial Strategy, Women and Equalities.

+In November 2017, she led calls for a system of electronic tagging to be implemented for domestic abusers and stalkers which would allow their victims to be alerted if they were near by.

 In April 2018, Saville Roberts opposed UK involvement in the 2018 bombing of Damascus and Homs, which she described as a "tokenistic action" that would do "little to allay the human suffering on the ground in Syria nor to bring stability to the region."
 She also criticised Prime Minister Theresa May for not having given Parliament a vote on the air strikes before proceeding.
 In October 2018 she spoke in Irish in the House of Commons as she called on Northern Ireland Secretary of State Karen Bradley to implement an Irish Language Act.
 She is believed to be the first person to speak Irish in the House of Commons since February 1901.